-In my work, I use architectural elements, physical objects, immaterial components, video, drawing, and photography to create site-specific situations and immersive events.
-I contextualise my practice, which examines the reception of sensations and the creation of affects, through theories of neuroaesthetics and the philosophy of Gilles Deleuze and Brian Massumi, with a focus on the concept of event.
+In my work, I use architectural elements, physical objects, immaterial components, video, drawing, and photography to create site-specific situations and lived experiences.
+I contextualise my practice through theories of neuroaesthetics and the philosophy of Gilles Deleuze and Brian Massumi, with a focus on the concept of event.

-I believe that space gives us its atmosphere and we give back our affects.
-Our experiences are temporal journeys of mood, memory and emotion.
-We sense and feel.
-We feel and think.
-We think and respond.
-We respond and create.
+I believe that space gives us atmospheres and we give back our affects.
+Our experiences are temporal journeys of mood, memory and habits.
+We sense and feel therefore we question and live the worlds that we become one with.